HolmCookedCode/MetalHeads/Wiki/Fronts/Hybrid Hive Mind.md

 The clusters of [[Azurium Zephyrite]].
-Trying to build beacons similar to creatures from Dead Space.
+The first goal is to protect the hive.
+They need to infect people until they have enough [[Emergent]]s and [[Cyber Soldier]]s to form a protective force.
+Then, they intend to build.
+If they can build a tower, they can communicate.